sketch-of-an-elephant/category-theory/README.md

 Welcome!
 This repository hosts materials for the **Category Theory Reading Group**.

+---

 ## Motivation

-Category theory is an amaizingly elegant tool.
+Category theory is an amazingly elegant framework for systematic abstract thinking.
+For some, it offers an alternative foundation of mathematics beyond set theory;
+for others, it provides the most natural setting for formalizing physics;
+and for yet others, it serves as the language connecting logic and computation.
+— and the list goes on.

+The goals of this reading group are:
+1. To become acquainted with the basic principles of category theory.
+2. To explore how these principles can be applied to problems in your own area of interest.

+---

 ## Organisation

-We will meet weekly (probably at the LMU Central building) the time is to yet to be settled.
+We will meet weekly (most likely at the **LMU Central Building**).
+The exact time is yet to be decided — you can submit your availability [here](https://timeful.app/e/Cad69).

-Each week we will hold a session covering some topic in category theory.
+Each week, we will hold a session covering a topic in category theory.
-There will be a reading associated with each session, but participants are *not required* to read it in advance.
-I am prepared to lead all of the sessions, but you are very welcome to volunteer — especially for **Part II**, where you could show how Category Theory might apply to your area of interest.
+There will be an associated reading for each session, but participants are *not required* to read it in advance.

+I am prepared to lead all of the sessions, but volunteers are very welcome — especially for **Part II**, where you could show how Category Theory applies to your field.

 The readings are divided into two parts: